Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 • mobile – Builds on the standard mode and includes settings with high timeouts tailored for mobile applications with higher latencies.

-• auto — Builds on the standard mode and includes experimental features.
+• auto – Builds on the standard mode and includes experimental features.
 The SDK attempts to discover the runtime environment to determine the appropriate settings automatically.
 The auto-detection is heuristics-based and does not provide 100% accuracy.
-If the runtime environment can't be determined, standard mode is used.
+If the runtime environment can't be determined, then standard mode is used.
 The auto-detection might query Instance metadata and user data, which might introduce latency.
 If startup latency is critical to your application, we recommend choosing an explicit DefaultsMode instead.

 You can configure the defaults mode in the following ways:

-• Directly on a client through AwsClientBuilder.Builder#defaultsMode(DefaultsMode).
+• Directly on a client, through AwsClientBuilder.Builder#defaultsMode(DefaultsMode).

-• On a configuration profile through the defaults_mode profile file property.
+• On a configuration profile, through the defaults_mode profile file property.

-• Globally through the aws.defaultsMode system property.
+• Globally, through the aws.defaultsMode system property.

-• Globally through the AWS_DEFAULTS_MODE environment variable.
+• Globally, through the AWS_DEFAULTS_MODE environment variable.

 Note